Common Symptoms of Neuropathy in

 How to Choose a Neuropathy Doctor

 I completely understand what you are going through.
 I was once a neuropathy patient too.
 I am compassionate about your discomfort and truly want to see you get well.
 About 95% of my patients report being completely satisfied with their treatment.
 I consider that excellent odds since no two people and no two conditions are exactly alike.
 But there is a little catch, I only accept patients that I believe I can help.
 And that is good for both of us.
 You don’t spend time or money on something that won’t work, and I leave my schedule open to people who can benefit.
-Because ultimately, my goal is to heal people.
+Because ultimately, my goal is to help people heal.

 There are some doctors out there promising the moon and charging prices to match.
 I end up with these patients in my office all the time after they leave these doctors' offices frustrated by a treatment that made no symptom improvement and frustrated by their empty wallets.
-You’ve seen ads for this around town disguised by a “free gourmet meal.”
+You’ve seen sells-pitch ads for this around town disguised by a “free gourmet meal" or seminar.